- ASTR 8001: Order of Magnitude Astrophysics (1 credit hour; Berlind & Holley-Bockelmann)

 Electromagnetic radiation from astrophysical sources.
-Radiative transfer; blackbody radiation; atomic and molecular absorption and emission; radiation from moving charges; reativistic beaming; Bremsstrahlung; synchrotron radiation; Compton scattering.
+Radiative transfer; blackbody radiation; atomic and molecular absorption and emission; radiation from moving charges; relativistic beaming; Bremsstrahlung; synchrotron radiation; Compton scattering.

 The physics of stars.
 Observations of stellar properties.
 Equations of stellar structure; equations of state; energy generation by nuclear reactions; heat transfer by radiation, conduction and convection; opacity sources.
 Stellar evolution.
 Numerical stellar models.